 ♫ Listening to: Wasting Time (Eternal Summer) by Four Year Strong ♫

-You can also make these in an air fryer if you want to make a half a batch (6 muffins) or a third of a batch (4 muffins), depending on the size of your air fryer.
+I’ve even made these in an air fryer when I don’t have enough ingredients to make a full batch.
+I made a half a batch (5 muffins), but you could even make a third of a batch (3-4 muffins), depending on the size of your air fryer.
 To use an air fryer, reduce the temperature to 330º and cook them for 14 minutes.
-I use these oven safe porcelain ramekins but you can use any oven safe muffin-sized receptacles.
+I use these oven safe porcelain ramekins but you can use any oven-safe, muffin-sized receptacles.

 If you like making donut-shaped vegan food, you should check out my blog post on things you can make with your donut pan.

 This recipe makes 12 chocolate chip banana bread donuts with chocolate frosting.

 You can use frozen bananas, but after they thaw, toss out the banana liquid that extracts from them (or give it to your dog, and they will LOVE it).